SpeechCARE/SpeechCARE_Acoustic_Explainability_Framework/README.md

 - **SHAP-based Spectrogram:** Highlights time spans that are most informative for the predicted outcome.
 - **Explainable Acoustic/Temporal Features:** Provides deeper insights into how key acoustic and temporal features relate to the desired outcome (e.g., cognitive status).

 The output of this framework is a spectrogram visualization that emphasizes informative acoustic and temporal features, accompanied by human-interpretable explanations.
-Additionally, this framework includes linguistic transformer explainability.
+Additionally, this framework includes linguistic explainability.
 For more details, refer to the [Linguistic Explainability Framework repository](https://github.com/SpeechCARE/SpeechCARE_Linguistic_Explainability_Framework.git).

 Below is a sample output of our explainability framework applied to a classification task from the [SpeechCARE challenge](https://github.com/SpeechCARE), where the subject's class was Mild Cognitive Impairment (MCI).